This post first appeared on VICE Canada.

 The roadblock was held by a coalition of Elsipogtog community members, Mi'kmaq Warriors, and Acadian settlers.

 Like Unist'ot'en to the west, Mi'kma'ki land is unceded.
 Development in Elsipogtog was being pushed forward without consent from the affected community or any sort of meaningful social license.

-On October 17th, the RCMP conducted a violent pre-dawn raid on the Mi'kmaq Warrior Society's camp.
+On October 17, the RCMP conducted a violent pre-dawn raid on the Mi'kmaq Warrior Society's camp.
 Molotov cocktails were ineffectually thrown at law enforcement officials, while guns and crude explosives made from fireworks were eventually seized.
-By the end of the day, forty protesters including elected officials of the Elsipogtog band council had been placed under the arrest.
+By the end of the day, 40 protesters, including elected officials of the Elsipogtog band council, had been placed under the arrest.